itspatmorgan/ai-research-test-repo/README.md

-# Unknown Arts: AI and Python Learning Journey
+# Unknown Arts: AI Learning Journey

 Welcome to the companion repository for the Unknown Arts newsletter!
 This repo documents my exploration into the world of Artificial Intelligence and Python programming, with a focus on learning, experimentation, and sharing insights with the community.